rach-db/secleaf-q2-ctf-2026/forensics/almost_there.md

 PK..
 ```

-However, the archive actually began with:
+But this archive instead began with:

 ```txt
 00 00 03 04
 ```

+That immediately stood out.

 The first two bytes: